riccardoscandariato/riccardoscandariato.github.io/index.md

 <p>My favorite saying is <em>"done is better than perfect"</em>.

-<p>I don't have Twitter, LinkedIn, ResearchGate, Facebook, Instagram, TikTok, you name it...</p>
+<p>I don't have Twitter, Facebook, Instagram, TikTok, you name it...</p>